Binance Market Update (2022-07-15)

 Binance

-The global cryptocurrency market cap now stands at $0.94T, up by 5.85% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, up by 2.79% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include FIRO, NKN, and QUICK, up by 105%, 69%, and 67%, respectively.
+Market outperformers include ACM, LDO, and QUICK, up by 48%, 40%, and 35%, respectively.

 Top stories of the day: